goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 47. Configuring Connect with MapStateToProps

-- We are going to specifically tell the connecting that we want to get a list of songs out of the redux store from the Provider.
+- We are going to specifically tell the connect function that we want to get a list of songs out of the redux store from the Provider.
 - So anytime that our list of songs and inside of our store changes, Provider is going to automatically notify the Connect component.
 - Then it is going to pass our list of songs down to our SongList component.
 - After defining mapStateToProps function and then going to take it and pass it as the first argument to the Connect function.